-Bright lemon filling over a simple shortbread crust, these lemon bars are sure to please.
-They are perfect for summer BBQs, potlucks or anytime you just need something sweet!
+Bright lemon curd filling over a simple shortbread crust, these lemon bars are sure to please.
+They are perfect for picnics, potlucks, or parties anytime you just need something sweet!

 Making lemon bars from scratch is easier than you may think.
 With all of the fresh citrus out right now, I had to make a batch.
 It brings the bright taste of sweet lemon together with a buttery shortbread crust.